cmhello/WP-Breadcrumb/README.md

 ## Requirements
-Tested with Wordpress > 4.9
+Tested with Wordpress > 4.9 and PHP > 5.6.x

 ## License